Short-circuit logic: Free short-circuit logic

-The programming language \textbf{Perl}~\cite{perl} can be used to illustrate our claim that \FreeSCL\ defines a reasonable logic because Perl's language definition is rather liberal with respect to conditionals and satisfies all consequences of \FreeSCL.
-In Perl, the simple assignment operator is written \texttt{=} and there is also an equality operator \texttt{==} that tests equality and returns either \tr\ or \fa.
+\begin{example} The programming language \textbf{Perl}~\cite{perl} can be used to illustrate our claim that \FreeSCL\ defines a reasonable logic because Perl's language definition is rather liberal with respect to conditionals and satisfies all consequences of \FreeSCL.
+In Perl, the simple assignment operator is written \texttt{=} and there is also an equality operator \texttt{==} that tests equality and returns either \emph{true} or \emph{false}.
 An assignment is comparable to a procedure that is evaluated for the side effect of modifying a variable and regardless of which kind of assignment operator is used, the final value of the variable on the left is returned as the value of the assignment as a whole.
 This implies that in Perl assignments can occur in if-then-else statements and then the final value of the variable on the left is interpreted as a Boolean.
 In particular, any number is evaluated \emph{true} except for \texttt{0}.
-For this reason, Perl can be used to demonstrate that certain laws that perhaps seem reasonable, should \emph{not} be added to \FreeSCL, as for example these:
+For this reason, Perl can be used to demonstrate that certain axioms that perhaps seem reasonable, should \emph{not} be added to \FreeSCL, as for example $x\leftand x=x $ and $x\leftand \neg x=\neg x\leftand x$.
 It is not hard to write Perl programs that demonstrate the non-validity of these identities.
 As an example, consider the run \texttt{perl Not.pl} of the Perl program \texttt{Not.pl} depicted in Figure~\ref{fig:Perl} that shows that